seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 /*-- endfilter -*/
 ```

-This component loops forever, waiting for an event, printing a string
+This provides a very simple component definition that loops forever, printing a string from
-from shared memory, then emitting an event.
-It assumes that the shared
+shared memory whenever an event is received then emitting an event.
-buffer will contain a valid, null-terminated c string.
-Obviously this is
+The example code assumes that the shared buffer will contain a valid, null-terminated c string, which is not
-risky, but will serve for our example here.
+ something you should do in practice.

+### Implement the VMM side of the connection
-We need to create another c file that tells the VMM about our cross vm connections.
+Create another c file that tells the VMM about the cross VM connections.
  This file must define 3 functions which initialize each type of cross vm interface:

 - `cross_vm_dataports_init`
 - `cross_vm_emits_events_init`
 - `cross_vm_consumes_events_init`

-Add a file `src/cross_vm.c` with the following contents:
+**Exercise** Add a file `src/cross_vm.c` with the following contents:

 ```c
 /*-- filter TaskContent("vm-crossvm-src", TaskContentType.COMPLETED, completion='buildroot login') -*/